stormdotcom/stormdotcom/README.md

  💻 Love Linux system | Adminstration & Networking

  👀 I’m currently upto Web Development and Web Pentesting.
-    Sometimes I do python programming for building tools realated to Pentest
+    Sometimes I do python programming for building tools related to Pentesting

  🌱 I’m currently learning MERN Development
  🙅‍♂️ I’m not looking to any collaborate.